Minisymposia

 Recent Advances in Numerical Methods for Modern Materials

-Speakers: Neela Nataraj (IIT Bombay), Apala Majumdar (University of Strathclyde), Shuo Yang (Beijing Institute of Mathematical Sciences and Applications), Michele Ruggeri (University of Bologna), Prabakaran Rajamanickam (University of Strathclyde), Ricardo Nochetto (University of Maryland, College Park)
+Speakers: Neela Nataraj (IIT Bombay), Apala Majumdar (University of Strathclyde), Shuo Yang (Beijing Institute of Mathematical Sciences and Applications), Michele Ruggeri (University of Bologna), Prabakaran Rajamanickam (University of Strathclyde), Vanessa Lleras (University of Montpellier 2), Ruma Rani Maity (University of Innsbruck)

 Abstract: This minisymposium explores recent advances in numerical methods for complex materials governed by nonlinear variational principles.
 Topics include finite element analysis, uncertainty quantification, and energy minimization techniques for problems including liquid crystals, nonlinear elasticity or magnetoelastic materials.
 The session aims to encourage discussions on theoretical developments and computational strategies, and facilitate collaborations.